siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -s main.lua -C myamalg.cache

 However, this will only embed the Lua modules.
-To also embed C modules (both from the cache and from the command line), you have to specify the `-x` flag:
+To also embed C modules (both from the cache and from the command-line), you have to specify the `-x` flag:

     ./amalg.lua -o out.lua -s main.lua -c -x